Six Medicaid Directors Selected for the 2012 Class of the Medicaid Leadership Institute

-The Center for Health Care Strategies (CHCS) today announced that six Medicaid directors have been chosen to participate as Fellows in the 2011 class of the Medicaid Leadership Institute.
-The Robert Wood Johnson Foundation (RWJF) supports this initiative to enhance the leadership capacity of Medicaid directors so their programs can serve as national models for high-quality, cost-effective care.
+The Center for Health Care Strategies (CHCS) and the Robert Wood Johnson Foundation (RWJF) today announced that six Medicaid directors have been chosen to participate as fellows in the 2012 class of the Medicaid Leadership Institute.
+CHCS directs this RWJF-funded initiative to build the capacity of Medicaid directors to transform their programs into national models for accessible, cost-effective care.

 Medicaid directors competitively selected to participate in the unique executive leadership development program are:

-"Each of these six Medicaid directors is essentially the CEO of one of the largest health insurers in his or her state.
-We are excited to work with these executives who are passionate about maximizing the value of their programs for millions of beneficiaries,” said Ms. Bella.
-"They will bring a diverse array of experiences to the Institute and will collectively spur each other to take full advantage of the opportunities for leadership presented by health care reform.”
+“Each of these six Medicaid directors is essentially the CEO of one of the largest health insurers in his or her state.
+We are excited to work with these executives who are passionate about maximizing the value of their programs for millions of beneficiaries,” said Ms. Ingram.
+“The Medicaid directors chosen bring a diverse array of experiences to the Institute and will collectively spur each other to take full advantage of opportunities to transform the nation’s health care safety net.”

 About the Robert Wood Johnson Foundation